clan-lol/clan-homepage/content/architecture/_index.md

 ### Decentralized Network Model

-cLAN incorporates a decentralized network model to tackle the challenges posed by restrictive firewalls, NAT, and the scarcity of the IPv4 address space.
+Clan incorporates a decentralized network model to tackle the challenges posed by restrictive firewalls, NAT, and the scarcity of the IPv4 address space.
 By leveraging end-to-end encryption, the model ensures that all peers within the network are fully connected, allowing direct communication.

 This is achieved by setting up decentralized virtual private network (VPN).
 A decentralized VPN is a system that uses multiple servers spread across different locations to create a secure, private network within an organization, enabling secure communication and data transfer without relying on a central server.
 The VPN serves as an added layer of security, shielding internal services from exposure to the open internet.